rrra/www/content/calendar/2022/hamfest-testing.md

 * Computerized testing only; paper tests will not be administered
 * *Bring Your Own Device* (i.e. laptop computer) suggested
 * Only 20 test seats available; pre-register on-line
-* Tests may be started between 10AM and 12 Noon
+* Tests may be started between 10AM and 11AM

 #### How to sign-up for your test